mattischrome/console-blog/content/posts/useful-ulysses/index.md

 I got it half price and that was about the right price for its usefulness.
 This means that at the moment it is about twice the price that it really should be.
 By anyone’s definition that makes it expensive.

 ## Is this an ad?
 Not really, I am just sharing the tools that I use for creating things.
 I also wanted to share what I like about software that I use regularly, so that I am more aware of those things in future.
-I’ve deliberately not used any of their logos in the hero image, which is [ULYSSES](https://flic.kr/p/aoXziY) by [Fedor Ø](https://www.flickr.com/photos/stop1er/), [(cc-by-nc-sa-2.0)](https://creativecommons.org/licenses/by-nc-sa/2.0/).

-[^1]:	Forget that crap about finding your niche!
-I say write ALL THE THINGS!